Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy

-Then we decided to study the segmentation made according to the chosen channels.
-We did so with the data coming from 1 and 2 channels, but the differences among segments were not significant.
-However, we found very interesting results taking the results by trios of channels.
-Figure \ref{fig:chunks-channels} presents the accuracies box plots obtained taking the channels in trios and dividing the EEG recordings in 2 and 3 parts.
-On its part, Figure \ref{fig:2chunks-3chan} shows significant differences between taking the data of the first half of the recording and taking it from the second half; these differences are marked with a purple star on top of the box plot.
-On the other hand, Figure \ref{fig:3chunks-3chan} shows significant differences between the fist third and the other two thirds in most of the trios.
-We have marked the statistically significant differences between the first third and the other two thirds with a purple star, and the statistically significant differences between the first and the third third with a blue star, all of them on top of the box plots.
+Next, we analyzed the effect of segmentation based on the selected channels.
+We focused on data from one and two channels, but the differences among segments were not significant.
+However, interesting results emerged when examining trios of channels.
+Figure \ref{fig:chunks-channels} displays box plots of accuracies obtained from trios of channels, with recordings divided into 2 and 3 segments.
+Figure \ref{fig:2chunks-3chan} shows significant differences between the first and second halves of the recording, marked with a yellow star.
+In Figure \ref{fig:3chunks-3chan}, significant differences are observed between the first third and the remaining two-thirds, marked with a yellow star, while differences between the first and third thirds are indicated with a red star.